Exotic Dehn twists on sums of two contact 3-manifolds: Introduction

 \subsection{Sketch of the proof of Theorem \ref{mainthm}(A)}

 We outline here a proof of Theorem \ref{mainthm}(A) which is simpler than the one we give in detail in the article.
 In particular, the proof that we present now does not yield the stronger conclusion that the class of $\tau_{S_\#}^2$ is non-trivial in the abelianisation of (\ref{Cont0}).
+We will need a stronger argument which uses Theorem \ref{sumcontact2} in order to deduce both this and Theorem \ref{mainthm2}.

 The main ideas go as follows.
 First, we have a \textit{relative} version of the problem.
 Given a Darboux ball $B$ in a contact $3$-manifold $(Y, \xi )$ we have a contactomorphism given by a Dehn twist $\tau_{\partial B}$ performed on an exterior sphere parallel to $\partial B$.
-This contactomorphism fixes the ball $B$ and need not be contact isotopic to the identity \textit{relative} to $B$, even if it always is globally (not necessarily fixing the ball).
-The problem of whether the squared Dehn twist $\tau_{\partial B}^2$ is isotopic rel. $B$ to the identity can be essentially recast as a lifting problem involving families of contact structures: if $Y$ is aspherical (i.e. irreducible and with infinite fundamental group) then $\tau_{\partial B}^2$ is isotopic to the identity rel. $B$ precisely when a certain fibration $ev_B : \mathcal{C}(Y , \xi ) \rightarrow S^2$ admits a (homotopy) section (see Corollary \ref{criterionB}).
-The fibration is given by evaluating contact structures at the center of the ball $B$.
+This contactomorphism fixes the ball $B$ and need not be contact isotopic to the identity \textit{relative} to $B$, even if it always is globally (not fixing the ball).
+The problem of whether the squared Dehn twist $\tau_{\partial B}^2$ is isotopic rel. $B$ to the identity can be essentially recast as a lifting problem involving families of contact structures: if $Y$ is aspherical (i.e. irreducible and with infinite fundamental group) then $\tau_{\partial B}^2$ is isotopic to the identity rel. $B$ precisely when the fibration given by the evaluation map $ev : \mathcal{C}(Y , \xi ) \rightarrow S^2$ admits a (homotopy) section (see Corollary \ref{criterionB}).
+We recall that $ev$ is defined by evaluating contact structures at a point.
 The key point that we exploit is that this fibration resembles a corresponding "evaluation map" pertaining the Seiberg-Witten gauge theory of the manifold $Y$, and which is closely related to the $U$ map in monopole Floer homology.
 As a result, an obstruction to the existence of a section was given by the second author in \cite{yo}: if $\mathbf{c}(\xi ) \notin \mathrm{Im}U$ then no (homotopy) section exists, and thus $\tau_{\partial B}^2$ isn't isotopic to the identity rel. $B$.